-When creating a program we will use a lot of string to represent our data.
-The data might not just information about our customer name, email or address, but will also contains numeric data represented as string.
+When building a computer program we will use a lot of string to represent our data.
+The data might not just information about our customer name, email or address, but will also contain numeric data represented as string.
 So how do we know if this string contains a valid number?

 Java provides some wrappers to the primitive data types that can be used to do the checking.
 These wrappers come with the parseXXX()